gesistsa/webtrackR/README.md

 webtrackR is an R package to preprocess and analyze web tracking data, i.e., web browsing histories of participants in an academic study.
 Web tracking data is oftentimes collected and analyzed in conjunction with survey data of the same participants.
-The R package is built on top of data.table and can thus comfortably handle very large datasets.

 `webtrackR` is part of a series of R packages to analyse webtracking
 data: